lucasnakase/OhayoSekai/README.md

 # Ohayo, Sekai!
-Fisrt Repository git and github
+First repository of git and github
 Created on Octuber 24th 2025
+Adding line directly on github, first test!